A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Materials and Methods

 \subsection{Modeling: Numerical solution of the advection-diffusion equation}

 We developed a Python-based numerical PDE-solver to calculate the concentration of ATP in the sarcomere as a function of time and radial position \cite{Oliphant:2006aa}.
-Using the values mentioned in the text (a cylinder 1.5 $\mu$m in radius and 3 $\mu$m long, undergoing periodic length changes of 0.15 $\mu$m amplitude at 25 Hz), we solved the PDE for the initial condition of 0 mM internal ATP concentration at time 0 with a boundary condition of 10 mM ATP at the cylinder radius.
-We calculated the concentration by solving the one-dimensional diffusion-advection equation (Eq 1), with the time-dependent flow field described in the previous section (Eq 2-4) serving as $\mathbf{u}$.
+We solved the PDE for the initial condition of 0 mM internal ATP concentration at time 0 with a boundary condition of 10 mM ATP at the cylinder radius.
+We calculated the concentration by solving the one-dimensional diffusion-advection equation (Eq 1), with the time dependent flow field described in the previous section (Eq 2-4) serving as $\mathbf{u}$.
 We discretized this equation using a central-difference Euler finite differencing scheme, and solved it along a radial grid at the axial center of the sarcomere cylinder.
 This equation was then sequentially solved in steps along a temporal grid; the resolution of the temporal and radial grids were coupled by a von Neumann stabilization criterion: